Kemalism: Criteria

+Atatürk defined the Turkish nation as the "people (halk) who established the Turkish republic".
+Further, "the natural and historical facts which effected the establishment (teessüs) of the Turkish nation" were "(a) unity in political existence, (b) unity in language, (c) unity in homeland, (d) unity in race and origin (menşe), (e) to be historically related and (f) to be morally related".

 Membership is usually gained through birth within the borders of the state and also the principle of jus sanguinis.
 The Kemalist notion of nationality is integrated into the Article 66 of the Constitution of the Republic of Turkey.
 Every citizen is recognized as a Turk, regardless of ethnicity, belief, and gender, etc. Turkish nationality law states that he or she can be deprived of his/her nationality only through an act of treason.

 Kemalists saw non-Muslims as only nominal citizens, and they have often been treated as second-class citizens in the Republic of Turkey.
 The identity of Kurds in Turkey was denied for decades with Kurds described as "Mountain Turks".
-Kemal stated in 1930:
+Atatürk stated in 1930:

 In 2005, the Article 301 of the Turkish Penal code made it a crime to insult Turkishness (Türklük), but under pressure of the EU, this was changed in 2008 to protect the "Turkish nation" instead of Turkish ethnicity in 2008, an 'imagined' nationhood of people living within the National Pact (Misak-ı Milli) borders.